 To make leaf mold, rake the leaves into a pile.
 You don’t have to shred them, but the process goes faster if you do.
 Within 1-3 years – yes, you need to be patient – fungus breaks down the leaves, creating a unique compost called leaf mold.

 Leaf mold is unique because it has tons of calcium and magnesium, both of which are necessary for a healthy garden.
 It also retains 3-5 times its weight in water.
 In fact, leaf mold rivals peat moss for moisture retention, and it doesn’t come at that insane price tag!

 A great way to protect tender plants from the winter cold or a springtime frost is by using shredded leaves.
 Add a 6-inch layer of shredded leaves around the plants to insulate them from frost.

-You can cover cold-hardy vegetables with leaves.
+You can cover cold-hardy root vegetables with leaves.
 Carrots, kale, leeks, and beets benefit from insulation, and you can harvest throughout the winter if the soil is insulated.

 7. Improve Your Garden Soil

 Once shredded, you can add those fall leaves right into your garden soil.
 Mix them up well and wait.

 By the following spring, your soil will be rich with earthworms and beneficial organisms that will give boosts to your plants.
 It’s a simple, yet effective, way to boost up the soil in your garden beds.
 I do this every year with my raised beds!